thesilvrwolfx/silvr-repo/readme.md

 ## **Introduction**
 The _dot product_ is a fundamental operation in linear algebra that takes two vectors and returns a scalar value.
 This operation is widely used in fields such as:
-- Computer graphics
+1. Computer graphics
+   1. hgfn
-- - 1. mkasd
+        1. mkasd
-- - 2. fkald
+            1. fkald
+               1. gjvh
+                    1. hgvjvkh

 - Machine learning
 - Physics.